Published on: August 20, 2020

 Okay, so, what about antioxidants?

-Think of antioxidants kind of like a sponge, they soak up free radicals near them, but they can only soak up so many before they become saturated and have to be rejuvenated (or like a sponge, squeezed out & dried) before they can soak up more free radicals.
+Antioxidants are kind of like a sponge, they soak up free radicals near them, but they can only soak up so many before they become saturated and have to be rejuvenated (or like a sponge, squeezed out & dried) before they can soak up more free radicals.
 Many anti-oxidants help rejuvenate each other.

 For example, glutathione, a naturally occurring antioxidant in the body, can rejuvenate a Vitamin C molecule that’s spent (technical word for this is oxidized) converting it back to its antioxidant state so that it can soak up more free radicals.